From the May/June 2017 issue of Biblical Archaeology Review

 Site-Seeing: “Petra’s Temple of the Winged Lions” by Glenn J. Corbett was originally published in the May/June 2017 issue of Biblical Archaeology Review and in Bible History Daily on May 16, 2017.

 Glenn J. Corbett is the Editor-in-Chief of BAR.
-He previously was the Associate Director of the American Center of Oriental Research (ACOR) in Amman, Jordan and the codirector of the Temple of the Winged Lions Cultural Resource Management Initiative in Petra.
-He is also a former associate editor and current contributing editor of BAR.
+He previously was the Associate Director of the American Center of Oriental Research (ACOR) in Amman, Jordan and the co-director of the Temple of the Winged Lions Cultural Resource Management Initiative in Petra.

 Solving the Enigma of Petra and the Nabataeans by Glenn J. Corbett

 New Petra Monument Spotted Through Satellites